 The best way to use these interactive videos is for individual study, either at home or in the classroom.

-We've also developed a series of classroom lesson plans which work off the materials featured in the videos.
-You can find them at the bottom of this page, or here.
+A series of classroom lesson plans which work with the materials featured in the video chapters.
+You can find them here.

 CHAPTER 1.
 THE JEWS AND THE ARABS 1914 - 21